rdytech/superset-client/doc/migrating_dashboards_across_environments.md

 ```

-Now if we look at the UUID values in the datasets, you will see both the dataset UUID and the referenc to the database UUID.
+Now if we look at the UUID values in the datasets, you will see both the dataset UUID and the reference to the database UUID.

 ```
 grep -r uuid datasets